mattvarghese/minimal-typescript-react-template/README.md

 ## Clean Everything
 To delete the node_modules folder, dist folder etc. and thereby do a cleanup of build, VSCode > Terminal menu > Run Task > Clean All

+# Using without Visual Studio Code
+Even though this project template is developed with the perspective of using with Visual Studio Code, you can still use it without VSCode.
+Do the following steps
+- Download code.
+Then do the below commands from the root folder.
+- Run either `restore-react-modules.sh`, **or** `restore-react-modules.bat`, depending on whether you’re using Linux or Windows.
+- Do `npm run start`, **or** `npm start`, to run the development server
+- Do `npm run build` to build production
+- Do `npm run serve`, **or** `serve -s dist` to serve production locally